d2l-ai/d2l-en/chapter_preliminaries/probability.md

 learning models, and to give you enough of a flavor for the subject that you can begin to explore it on your own if you wish.

 We've already invoked probabilities in previous sections without articulating what precisely they are or giving a concrete example.
-Let's get more serious now by considering the problem of distinguishing cats and dogs based on photographs.
+Let us get more serious now by considering the problem of distinguishing cats and dogs based on photographs.
 This might sound simple but it's actually a formidable challenge.
 To start with, the difficulty of the problem may depend on the resolution of the image.

 | 10px | 20px | 40px | 80px | 160px |
 |:----:|:----:|:----:|:----:|:-----:|